tahaakocer/partywave-backend/docs/PROJECT_OVERVIEW.md

 When implementing PartyWave features:

+1. **Always authenticate requests**: All API endpoints (except public OAuth endpoints) require JWT authentication.
+Extract `app_user_id` from JWT `sub` claim.
+See `AUTHENTICATION.md` section 2.4.
-1. **Always validate user membership** before allowing room actions.
+2. **Always validate user membership** before allowing room actions.
+3. **WebSocket authentication**: All WebSocket connections must be authenticated with JWT before allowing room subscriptions.
+See `AUTHENTICATION.md` section 3.
-2. **Use transactions** for multi-step operations (e.g., add track = create Redis hash + update Redis list).
+4. **Use transactions** for multi-step operations (e.g., add track = create Redis hash + update Redis list).
-3. **Emit WebSocket events** after state changes to keep clients synchronized.
+5. **Emit WebSocket events** after state changes to keep clients synchronized.
-4. **Handle Redis failures gracefully** (Redis is critical for playlist operations; implement proper error handling).
+6. **Handle Redis failures gracefully** (Redis is critical for playlist operations; implement proper error handling).
-5. **Respect Spotify API rate limits** (implement throttling/queuing if needed).
+7. **Respect Spotify API rate limits** (implement throttling/queuing if needed).
-6. **Use UTC timestamps** for all time-based operations to avoid timezone issues.
+8. **Use UTC timestamps** for all time-based operations to avoid timezone issues.
-7. **Implement proper error responses** with clear messages for frontend handling.
+9. **Implement proper error responses** with clear messages for frontend handling.
-8. **Handle race conditions** when updating like/dislike statistics: Redis and PostgreSQL updates are not atomic.
+10. **Handle race conditions** when updating like/dislike statistics: Redis and PostgreSQL updates are not atomic.
 Use compensation pattern, outbox pattern, or saga pattern to ensure data consistency.
 See section 2.9.1 for detailed solution approaches.
-9. **Clean up Redis keys** when rooms close or are deleted (playlist items, like/dislike sets, playback state).
+11. **Clean up Redis keys** when rooms close or are deleted (playlist items, like/dislike sets, playback state).
-10. **No PostgreSQL operations for playlist items** - all playlist data is stored in Redis only.
+12. **No PostgreSQL operations for playlist items** - all playlist data is stored in Redis only.
+13. **Token validation**: Always validate JWT token signature, expiration, and user status before processing requests.
+14. **Rate limiting**: Implement rate limiting on authentication endpoints and WebSocket messages to prevent abuse.

 ---